 We can celebrate the 70th anniversary of modern roller skates.

 Roller skate plates consist of trucks with double-action, a cushion above and below the truck, and adjustable pivots for tension-free turn of the trucks.
 This is considered as main features of modern roller skates.
-All of this was patented 70 years ago, on May 31, 1946, when Charles W. Snyder filed his patent for new innovative roller skates plates.
+All of this was presented 70 years ago, on May 31, 1946, when Charles W. Snyder filed his patent for new innovative roller skates plates.

 Most noticeable in Charles Snyder’s US Patent 2510722 is the cushion above and below the truck, which provides a better and more controllable steering and is the skate design still most used in today’s quad skates.